dgcuff/blog.github.io/_posts/2022-07-11-by-way-of-introduction.md

 layout: post
 title:  "Allow me to introduce myself"
 date:   2022-07-11 12:14:00 -0400
-tags: autobiography autobiographical
+tags: autobiography autobiographical persuasive-writing
 categories: personal
 ---
-I'm a technical writer with a career of 20 years full-time documentation of software (and occasionally hardware).
+I'm a technical writer with a career of 20 years' experience in full-time documentation of software (and occasionally hardware).

 When I was doing my undergraduate degree in English, I took a creative writing course.
 Each week, we had the assignment of writing in a different style, and it was always most enjoyable.
 The week that we had to demonstrate our skill in instructional writing, I took advantage of my natural aptitude for detail and wrote a procedure for making a photographic print using a film negative and an enlarger.
 I got great marks for that assignment.
 (Historical note: We were still a long way from using digital cameras, so film negatives were still very much a thing.)